 Entrepreneur: Brian Duggan and Adam McCombs

-Jump Forward is an online service allowing high school athletes and their parents to profile their skills to market themselves to colleges.
+Jump Forward is an online service helping parents and their high school kids athletes and set a profile and promote themselves to colleges.

 This Compliance Toolbox® saves time and man-hours for everyone in the department.
-JumpForward Coach is the most complete platform to help coaches stay organized and ahead of the competition.
+JumpForward Coach not only helps coaches to stay organized but also to be ahead of the competition.

 They also offer a Web-based software solution that will help you keep a clear record of all your equipment inventory details.
-Fully customizable and unique microsite development services for recruiting, fundraising, connectivity and more.
+Unique microsite development services for fundraising, recruiting, connectivity and more that is also fully customizable.

 |$50,000 for 25%||NO DEAL||NO SHARK|